needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/general-setup.md

 * At least one [interactor](xref:xri-interactor-components) object (but often you might use a few specialized interactors per hand)

 > [!TIP]
-> The [Starter Assets](xref:xri-samples-starter-assets) contains an XR Origin prefab that includes the standard XR Origin, plus all the required toolkit manager components and a full set of interactors.
+> The [Starter Assets](xref:xri-samples-starter-assets) contains an XR Origin prefab that includes the standard XR Origin, a full set of interactors, plus all the components for various locomotion styles.
 You can drag this prefab to a scene to complete the minimum set up needed before designing the scene's interactions and means of locomotion.

 For [3D interactions](xref:xri-3d-interaction), the scene needs interactable objects.
 For example, you can add an [XR Grab Interactable](xref:xri-xr-grab-interactable) component to a GameObject to let the user pick it up (with a suitable interactor).